noorshah/primarybid-webdriverio-cucumber-typescript/README.md

 In the above command the username, password or url could be for your local or pre prod environment.

+Once the test suite has run you can generate an html report as well by running the command

+`` npm run report``

 The project consists of a features/ folder which has all the cucumber .feature files.

 The step-definitions/ folder has corresponding step definitions for each feature file.